 Lucille’s famous homemade biscuits, complimentary with every meal, are a great way to start.
 Flaky and warm, served with apple butter, they also make a sweet dessert, if there are any left.

 You can celebrate the South with Southern Fried, Mardi Gras, or Nashville Hot Chicken.
-Bayou Cajun Shrimp, Jambalaya, New Orleans Gumbo, and Southern Fried Catfish & Shrimp makes you feel like you are on the Bayou, all while you are sitting in one of Tustin’s best places to eat.
+Bayou Cajun Shrimp, Jambalaya, New Orleans Gumbo, and Southern Fried Catfish & Shrimp make you feel like you are on the Bayou, all while you are sitting in one of Tustin’s best places to eat.

 For a hearty and flavorful meal, Lucille’s is hands down a Tustin favorite restaurant.